 The voices and stories of survivors have power.
 For many men, women, and children who have been sexually abused, they were likely not their predator’s only victim.
 With the help of a clergy abuse law firm, survivors might stop a cycle of abuse and keep their abusers from finding new victims.

 Major institutions like the Roman Catholic Church were charged with the responsibility to educate, spiritually guide, and care for minors.
 Many times these institutions did the exact opposite: They chose to protect sexual predators instead — hold them accountable.

 Sokolove Law Provides Clergy Sex Abuse Legal Help

 Over 40 years ago, Sokolove Law was established upon one fundamental principle: to stand up for the voiceless and help provide them with a say in the American legal system.
 In the 4 decades that have passed since that promise was made, our firm has helped thousands of clients across the country recover over $7.8 Billion in verdicts and settlements.

-If you are a survivor of clergy sexual abuse, you may be entitled to compensation through the help of a clergy sex abuse lawyer.
+If you are a survivor of clergy sex abuse, you may be entitled to compensation through the help of a clergy abuse law firm.
 When you speak with a member of our legal team, you can trust that we will be discreet with your information and work with only your best interests in mind.

 We know it takes tremendous courage to come forward — and we are here to listen.
 Contact us today for a free case review.